code-pushup/cli/packages/cli/docs/scoring.md

 ```

 **When to use it:**
 Ideal for production metrics where you need to balance performance targets with maintainability diagnostics.
+Natural extension if you're already using [Linear Overshoot](#linear-overshoot-details) and want to add quality penalties.

 **Examples:**
 Bundle size + ESLint errors, page load time + accessibility warnings, complexity thresholds + TypeScript diagnostics.